scoobxie/RootliFocus/README.md

 * **Integrated Task List:** A lightweight to-do manager with persistent storage.

  ⚙️ Click the character to open the Settings menu.

+## ⚖️ Legal

+This is a personal project.
+While the code is hosted publicly, the **pixel art and character designs** are original assets and are **not** open-source.
+Please do not use them in your own projects or redistribute them.